 Mary Ellen Vigeant, Director

 Mary Ellen oversees the day to day management of the Office of Accessibility Services (OAS), including partnering with students, faculty, and staff to promote accessibility across the Law Center.
 Prior to joining Georgetown, Mary Ellen was a Student Accessibility and Resource Specialist at the Fletcher School at Tufts University.
 As a Speech-Language Pathologist, she worked with students ages 3-21 before entering higher education.
 Mary Ellen is also a trained facilitator in the Law Center’s Lawyers in Balance program.
 She finds that mindfulness grounds her personally and professionally, and she enjoys helping students to discover its benefits.
-In her free time, Mary Ellen enjoys relaxing at the beach, listening to podcasts, traveling to new places, and spending time with her wife and fur children.
+Outside of work, Mary Ellen enjoys the beach, traveling, and spending time with her wife and fur children.

 Amanda Lott, Associate Director